REASONS FOR CHOOSING

 Princeton.
 Actually, one of them is a Canadian with a PhD from MIT,

-Canadian winner of the Elizabeth Lowell Putnam competition
+and is the only Canadian winner of the Elizabeth Lowell Putnam competition

 (highest female performance on the prestigious North American Putnam